darshan-balar2400/CREDITY/README.md

-# Welcome to CREDITY
+# #Welcome to CREDITY

 - Classify the customer's credit rating (good or bad) based on their personal and bank account details

-## How to Run
+## #How to Run

 To run the Flask app locally, follow these steps:

-1. Clone this repository to your local machine:
+1. Install virtualenv:
     ```bash
-    git clone <repository_url>
+    pip install virtualenv
     ```

-2. Navigate to the cloned repository directory:
+2. Create a Python virtual environment:
     ```bash
-    cd <repository_directory>
+    virtualenv venv
     ```

-3. Install the required dependencies using pip:
+3. Activate the virtual environment:
+    - Windows:
         ```bash
+        venv\Scripts\activate
+        ```
+    - Linux:
+        ```bash
+        source ./venv/bin/activate
+        ```

+4. Install the required dependencies using pip:
+    ```bash
     pip install -r requirements.txt
     ```

-4. Start the Flask app:
+5. Start the Flask app:
     ```bash
     python app.py
     ```

-5. Open your web browser and go to `http://localhost:5000` to view the website.
+6. Open your web browser and go to `http://localhost:5000` to view the website.

+## Referencing Documentation

+You can refer to the `document.docx` file located in the project directory for additional documentation and information.

-# Website Screenshots
+# #Website Screenshots

 ![Screenshot 1](screenshots/hero.png)
 *MAIN SECTION*